Constellation-Labs/documentation-hub/nodes/resources/p12backup-mac.md

 can refer to the instructions below and alter as necessary to fit your usage requirements of your application.
 :::

-In this example we are going to **pretend** that our Node's (VPS) private information is the following in order to ease the ability to follow along with this documentation:
+In this example we are going to **pretend** that our Node's (VPS) private information is the following 👇 (see setup dictionary).
+This will ease our ability to follow along with this documentation.

 ### Setup Dictionary